AryanVBW/Manjaro-for-Android/README.md

 - **Innovation:** Stay ahead with the latest technologies brought to you by Manjaro.

-## 🚀 Getting Started:

-1. Clone this repository to your Android device.
-2. Navigate to the ManjaroMarvel directory.
-3. Follow the installation instructions in the README file.
-4. Marvel at the wonders of Manjaro on your Android!
+## 🚀 Marvel at the wonders of Manjaro on your Android!

 ## 🤝 Contribution and Support: